 3.1.2 ZED Camera and Data Collection Setup

 Once the subjects of the data collection were defined and ready to be photographed, the next step was setting up the data collection tool.
-The ZED camera and ZED box, a processing unit used for the camera, were fastened onto a wooden plank and placed near the ceiling.
-Figure 8 is an image taken of the camera and box fastened to the wooden plank attached near the ceiling.
+The ZED camera and ZED box, a processing unit used for the camera, were fastened onto a wooden plank, and placed near the ceiling as seen in Figure 8.